about the episode

 The goals of Linkerd, obviously, are quite different.
 We are an open source project, we're not a cloud provider.

-behind Linkerd and how we expect you to run it is all very different.
+The design philosophy behind Linkerd and how we expect you to run it is all very different.

 We expect you to operate Linkerd yourself, so that means that we care very much about the complexity that it introduces.